Thinkmill/manypkg/README.md

 </details>

+### Ignoring this rule

+There are some cases where you might want to intentionally have conflicts between versions.
+To do this, you can use something that isn't a valid semver range instead of a range such as a git url or etc. If you'd like a conflicting version of an npm package, you can use `npm:your-range-here`.

+> Note: Do this with care, having different versions of the same package can lead to strange bugs

 ## Internal mismatch

 The ranges for all regular dependencies and optionalDependencies(not peerDependencies or devDependencies) on internal packages should include the version of the internal package.